-My husband, who was just “boyfriend” at the time, and I really wanted a toaster oven because we liked the way it reheated food better and I knew if we got the right one, it could serve as a multipurpose tool in the kitchen.
+My husband, who was still my boyfriend at the time, and I really wanted a toaster oven because we liked the way it reheated food better than a microwave.
+And I knew if we got the right one, it could serve as a multipurpose tool in the kitchen.

-He saw crispy leftover pizza, I saw a second oven to roast veggies in while the main course was in the big oven.
+He had visions of crispy leftover pizza with bubbling cheese, and I saw a second oven to roast veggies in while the main course was cooking in the big oven.

 I started out with the Breville BOV800XL Smart Oven 1800-Watt Convection Toaster Oven.

-This was one of the best purchases I’ve ever made for my kitchen and it’s still in working order some 6 years later.
+This is one of the best purchases I’ve ever made for my kitchen and it’s still in working order some six years later.
 For someone who cooks as much as I do but works in a small kitchen, this appliance was life changing.

 Not only did it perfectly toast my bagels in the morning, but I could even bake cookies in it.
-I added a second oven that sits right on my countertop when making this purchase.
-I even included it on my wedding registry guide because I think it’s a great tool for other home cooks living in small places.
+I added a second oven that sits right on my countertop when I made this purchase.
+I even included it on my wedding registry guide because I think it’s a great tool for other home cooks with little space to spare.

-The Breville Smart Oven comes is four different sizes which means that there should be a model that will easily fit into your kitchen.
+The Breville Smart Oven comes is four different sizes, which means there’s a model for you that will easily fit into your kitchen.

-I’d recommend the largest if you can squeeze it in as it is very versatile and is a great addition around the holidays if you do any sort of hosting or help out with food prep.
+I recommend the largest option if you can squeeze it in, as it is very versatile and makes a fabulous addition around the holidays, especially if you do any sort of hosting or usually plan to help out with food prep for the big meal.

 The Breville BOV900BSS Smart Oven Air